 The more your eLearning experience replicates the real-world experience, the more effective it will be.

-To view more scenario-based eLearning project examples, explore the portfolios and flagship projects in the bootcamp showcase.
+To view more scenario-based eLearning project examples, explore the portfolios and flagship projects in the portfolio showcase.

 If you’ve made it this far because you’d like to become an eLearning designer (more commonly known as an instructional designer), then you can use this process to help you achieve your goal.

-People who use this eLearning design process for their flagship projects in the bootcamp are securing some of the most competitive instructional design roles on the market.
+People who use this eLearning design process for their flagship projects in the Stand-Out Portfolio bundle are securing some of the most competitive instructional design roles on the market.